Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Architecture-Specific Deployment

-The emitted code implements a two-function API: The first function allows to setup the converted DNN and the second function executes an inference given an input sample.
+The emitted code implements an API with two functions: The first function allows to set up the converted DNN and the second function executes an inference given an input sample.
 The latter is implemented based on the list of topologically sorted ONNX operator nodes stored in the previously generated intermediate representation.
-For each operator a function call is emitted.
+A function call is issued for each operator.
 These functions are implemented by the \emph{runtime library}.
-To give context to these function and pass intermediate results between them, we provide references to constant tensor descriptor structures generated as part of the intermediate representation.
-All static data associated with weight tensor descriptors is stored in a byte-array in the intermediate representation.
-Therefore, a constant C-array (i.e. flash memory) containing all the data is emitted, accordingly.

-The amount of random access memory required for intermediate activation tensors is based on the minimal memory balloon previously estimated by our \emph{memory planning algorithm}.
-Hence our tool emits another accordingly sized zero initialized non-constant C-array (i.e. heap memory).
+To give context to these functions and to pass intermediate results between them, we provide references to constant tensor descriptor structures generated as part of the intermediate representation.
+All static data associated with weight tensor descriptors is stored in a byte array in the intermediate representation.
+Therefore, a constant C array (i.e., flash memory) containing all the data is output accordingly.
+The amount of random access memory required for the intermediate activation tensors is based on the minimal memory balloon previously estimated by our \emph{memory planning algorithm}.
+Therefore, our tool issues another correspondingly sized zero initialized non-constant C array (i.e., heap memory).